 Board members must follow standards of conduct in running the condominium corporation.
-Board members who do not follow standards of conduct in running the condominium corporation are at risk of liability.
-If you are elected to the board, you must abide by the following standards:
+Board members who do not follow standards of conduct are at risk of liability.
+If you are on the board, you must abide by the following standards:

 Act honestly and in good faith

 Each board member has a duty to act honestly and in good faith.
 To act honestly means to act without lying, cheating, misleading, or misrepresenting facts.
 Acting in good faith means to carry out obligations in the best possible way without putting one’s self-interest ahead of others.

 Exercise care, diligence and skill to the reasonable person standard

 Board members must exercise care, diligence and skill that a reasonable person would do in similar circumstances.
 Under common law, being reasonable means avoid harming others, acting prudently and taking proper precautions.
 Custom, industry practice and statutory or regulatory standards can all be factors in determining what is reasonable.

 Under the Condominium Property Act (CPA), board members must:

 - Avoid conflicts of interest by disclosing any conflicts of interest to the board